Parkview is a community where everyone knows your name!

-In the last 20 years, largely because of the neighbourhood’s proximity to Edmonton’s downtown, many of the original homes have been replaced by larger, two-storey homes and infills.
-Parkview, which is home to approximately 3,500 residents, also received a facelift in the 2000s, receiving new drainage pipes and sidewalks.
+In the last 20 years, largely because of the neighbourhood’s proximity to Edmonton’s downtown, many of the original homes have been replaced by larger, two-storey homes and infills, says Kerri-lyn Holland with Holland and Associates.

 Numerous Oilers players and their families have lived in Parkview over the years.
 The neighbourhood is also home to Daryl Katz, the owner of the Oilers, situated right on Valleyview Drive.

 “I loved living in Parkview,” said Lauren Rodych-Eberle.
 She resided in Parkview with her husband and former Oilers forward Jordan Eberle from 2013-2016.
 “Living in such close proximity to so many schools was wonderful for my music classes.
 I also used the ravine trails on the regular, through all the seasons.”

 The heart of the neighbourhood is the Valleyview Shopping Centre on 142 Street, which has been operating for more than 50 years.
 There you will find one of the last independent IGA grocery stores in Edmonton, and still run by its namesake, Andy Taschuk.
 Andy is a big community booster and often sponsors local sports teams.
 He’s also been an Oiler season ticket holder since their WHA days in 1970.

 Beside being convenient, Andy’s IGA boasts amazing offerings in their meat, bakery and deli sections.
 It also features one of the largest kosher sections (Israeli couscous, anyone!) in the city.
 Don’t leave without your kids riding a Parkview icon: the vintage mechanical horse located at the front of the store.

 The Parkview neighbourhood is represented by the Parkview Community League, which was established in 1956.
-The community league operates a recently renovated community hall and outdoor rink located at 146 Street and 91 Avenue.
+The community league operates a recently renovated community hall and outdoor rink.

 Community league volunteers host several popular events every year, including a Summer Solstice Food Truck Party in June, an Adults-Only Halloween Party in October and a Christmas Market every November.
 The community league is also home to a preschool and a weekly tot time gathering on Tuesday for parents and their children.